Hawaii botanist rescues pup trapped for six days in 81-foot pit in Kauai forest

 As a botanist, Williams is accustomed to climbing trees and rappelling down sheer cliffs in search of rare plants.
 So he had no fear of putting on his gear, and lowering himself down the deep shaft.
 For safety, he carried an air monitoring device, along with a radio to communicate with the team up above.

-Within just a few minutes, Adam stepped onto the bottom of the pit and found a pooch that was very excited to see him.
+Within just a few minutes, Williams stepped onto the bottom of the pit and found a pooch that was excited to see him.
 He bundled Orange into a canvas bag, and the dog was lifted up to safety.

 “It was pretty straightforward,” said Williams, who had a big smile after the rescue operation.
 “He didn’t fight or fuss, he was really happy to see me after the initial shock of someone rappelling down in the hole he’d been in for a week.”